adityakalra581/Data-Science/Deep Learning/Hand-Written-Digit-Recognizer/README.md

 ## KAGGLE LINK: https://www.kaggle.com/c/digit-recognizer
 (For reading about the problem)

-The dataset used is inbuilt in the tesorflow library.
+The dataset used is inbuilt in the tensorflow library.

 ## MNIST Handwritten Digit Classification Dataset: